Application Review and Admission Process

 Students who have not yet completed their undergraduate degree work may apply during their last term as undergraduates.
 Please send an official copy of your transcript to The Graduate School when you submit your application.
 A final, official transcript indicating that you have received your baccalaureate degree must be submitted before you will be permitted to register for classes.
 Applicants who have an international education may not apply as a last-term senior.

-Portfolio Reviews and Auditions for MFA Applicants
+Portfolio Reviews for MFA Studio and Auditions for MA Music Applicants

 You may transfer up to 6 credits of relevant coursework from another graduate program to Montclair State.